 - Transcript: A copy of your transcript that reflects the most recent academic period from your respective college/ university or high school

 - Proof of Expected Family Contribution: A copy of the first page of your Student Aid Report (SAR) ( may be obtained via FAFSA website)

-You may submit supporting documents electronically, via fax or through standard mail at the following:
+You may submit supporting documents electronically or via fax.

 Attention: Last Dollar Scholarship

 Please contact Scholars staff below for any additional questions: